msdacsystems/hymnalbrowser-lite/README.md

 ## Features

-- Browse through 474 Hymns based on SDA Philippine Hymnal
+- Browse 474 hymns from the SDA Philippine Hymnal
+- Portable and lightweight, no installation required
-- Supports English and Tagalog hymns
+- Supports both English and Tagalog hymns

 ## Usage